etcinit/mockingbird/README.md

     }
 };

-// Out Service class has three dependencies, two services injected through the
+// Our Service class has three dependencies, two services injected through the
 // constructor and one passed on the called method.
 We will build a stage that
 // provides them for us:
 //